 President & CEO

-- Designated visitors may enter the building between 9:00 am and 9:00 p.m.
-They must check in with Security, and undergo a brief health screening.
+When visitors check in with Security, they will undergo a brief health screening.
 All visitors will be required to sign in and out every time they enter or exit the building.

-- Groups are no longer permitted to congregate in shared spaces, including the cafeteria, lobby, or Family Resource Center.
-Please maintain a social distance of six feet.
+Groups are no longer permitted to congregate in shared spaces, including the cafeteria, lobby, or Family Resource Center.

 If you have any questions regarding visitor restrictions, please contact our Social Work department at (914) 831-2439.